 St. Helen was the first Catholic Church established in Indian River County.
 Missionary, Reverend Rupert Gabriel of the Order of St. Benedict celebrated the first Mass in June of 1919 at the home of Anna and Louis Schlitt.
 Approximately twenty children and adults attended.

 A wood frame church was completed in December of 1919.
 Father Gabriel celebrated Mass every Sunday until poor health forced him to retire in 1926.
-This original church is now located just north of the Christian Living Center and currently serves as our kindergarten classroom.
+This original church is now located just north of the Christian Living Center and currently serves as the school library.

 In 1926, Reverend Michael Beerhalter, from Fort Pierce, succeeded Father Gabriel, ministering to the needs of the parishioners.
 Father Beerhalter also tended to the needs of the parishioners of St. Anastasia in Fort Pierce.